Lady Cynthia Mosley: Political life

 Both Cynthia and Oswald Mosley joined the Labour Party in 1924.
-She was elected Labour Member of Parliament (MP) for Stoke-on-Trent in 1929, her husband having been elected MP for Smethwick in 1926.
+She was elected Labour Member of Parliament (MP) for Stoke-on-Trent in the 1929 general election, her husband having been elected MP for Smethwick in 1926.
 Frustrated with the ruling Labour Party's complacent and conservative response to high levels of unemployment, Oswald Mosley formed the New Party on 1 March 1931 which his wife also joined.
 The party failed to win any seats at the 1931 general election.
-After that Mosley started his move towards fascist policies, losing many of those who had joined the New Party as a result.
+After that Mosley started his move towards Fascism, losing many of those who had joined the New Party as a result.

-In September 1930, Lady Cynthia sent a letter to exiled communist and Bolshevik revolutionary, Leon Trotsky, whom she greatly admired, after flying to the Turkish island of Prinkipo, wanting to meet Trotsky.
-As Labour MP for Stoke-on-Trent, Lady Cynthia had tried and failed to get the British Labour government to offer Trotsky political asylum in Britain.
+In September 1930, Lady Cynthia, after flying to Istanbul, sent a letter to the exiled Russian revolutionary, Leon Trotsky, whom she admired.
+As Labour MP for Stoke, Lady Cynthia had failed to get the British Labour government to offer Trotsky political asylum in Britain.
 Lady Cynthia's letter read: